shaikabdulq/AWS-Projects/unused_volumes/README.md

 Run `main.py` to execute the script.
 It will:
 - Fetch all the volumes from AWS EC2.
 - Determine the unused volumes.
-- Send an email notification with the details of these unused volumes via AWS SNS.
+- Send an email notification with the details of these unused volumes.

 ## Note
 - The script contains a hardcoded SNS topic ARN, which should be modified according to your AWS setup.